Stress and Mental Health: Managing Stress When Working Alone

 A smart business decision

-Stress at work is a crucial issue that needs to be addressed.
-Employers must take proactive steps to protect their lone workers' mental health and wellbeing, including providing thorough training, risk assessments, and lone worker solutions.
+Workplace stress is a crucial issue that needs to be addressed through proper risk management strategies and compliance with legal requirements.
+Employers must take proactive steps to identify hazards, conduct formal risk assessments, and implement effective stress-reducing measures to support employee wellbeing.
 By doing so, employers can create a safe and supportive work environment that enables lone workers to thrive.
 Remember, investing in employee wellbeing is not only the right thing but it's also a smart business decision.

 If you or someone you know is struggling with work-related stress, anxiety or depression, there are resources available to help.
 Reach out to your employer's HR department, a mental health professional, or a helpline such as the Samaritans or Mind for support and guidance.